-To counteract this, our system reports any use of private browsing on an Android device.
-The “Unmonitored Screen Activity” message is included in Screen Accountability reports so that allies know when private browsing, or incognito mode, has been used.
+When private browsing has been detected, the next report email will automatically include “Review” in the subject line and an “Unmonitored Screen Activity” entry will appear in that report (see the example below).
 Because private browsing is designed to ensure nothing from an online session is logged in a person’s browser history or search history, it’s important that allies know when it’s being used.

 We advise members to avoid any form of “going incognito.”
 Use of a privacy mode is automatically noted in the report and includes details about the browser, device and time frame.
 And allies, while being supportive, will consider why the member would try to conceal some online activity.